NYC Wants More Teachers With TESOL Experience

 “Courses in language acquisition and literacy development will help young teachers meet the particular needs of these students and build on the success we are seeing in New York’s ELL programs,” said Chancellor Betty Rosa in a press release.

-Here at CITE, we have two such opportunities to obtain certification in this high-need area: Spanish Bilingual individual pathway and TESOL individual pathway certification.
-If you are a professionally certified teacher who’d like to earn Bilingual Spanish certification (must be fluent), then click here.
+Here at CITE, we have two such opportunities to obtain certification in this high-need area: Bilingual individual pathway and TESOL individual pathway certification.
+If you are a professionally certified teacher who’d like to earn Bilingual certification (must be fluent in the language you’re getting certified in), then click here.
 If you are interested in a TESOL Master’s Degree, click here.

 Learn more by visiting the ChalkBeat article here.